The Benefits of Yoga Props For People Over 50 - Aura Wellness Center

 People tend to stretch from their more flexible areas and rely on their better-developed muscles for strength.
 Props encourage weak parts to strengthen and stiff areas to stretch, thus balancing and realigning the whole body.

-Props allow us to stay in poses long enough to release tension and experience deeper levels of relaxation.
+Also, props allow us to stay in poses long enough to release tension and experience deeper levels of relaxation.

-Props allow older practitioners with balance problems to practice the weight-bearing standing poses, helping them to remain independent and out of wheelchairs.
+Additionally, props allow older practitioners with balance problems to practice the weight-bearing standing poses, helping them to remain independent and out of wheelchairs.

 Props allow us to practice inverted poses safely and to reverse the downward pull of gravity, slowing down the aging process.

 SUZA FRANCINA, the former mayor of Ojai, California, is a writer, animal advocate and Certified Iyengar Yoga Instructor.
 She has taught yoga since 1972 and is a pioneer in the field of teaching yoga to seniors.
 Her first book, Yoga for People Over 50, was published in 1977.
 She is author of The New Yoga for People Over 50 (Health Communications, Inc., 1997); Yoga and the Wisdom of Menopause (HCI, 2003); and The New Yoga for Healthy Aging (HCI 2007).
 She is currently completing a spiritual memoir, Autobiography of a Yogini.
 Her writing has appeared in numerous other books, magazines and publications worldwide.
-Born in Holland in 1949, she emigrated with her family to Ojai, California at the age of seven and has made the Ojai Valley her home ever since.
+Born in Holland in 1949, she emigrated with her family to Ojai, California at the age of seven.
+She has made the Ojai Valley her home ever since.

 Related Resources